ericeilertson/shortform_report/README.md

 1. The OCP member will extract the `kid` header field from the report, and use it to lookup the correct SRP public key.
 2. The OCP member will then use the public key to verify the report's signature.
-3. Once the report authenticity is proven, the firmware hash contained in the report (e.g., `fw_hash_sha2_384`) can be safely extracted.
+3. Once the report authenticity is proven, the firmware hash contained in the report (e.g., `fw_hash_sha2_384/512`) can be safely extracted.
-4. This extracted hash can be compated to a locally-calculated hash of the vendor-provided firmware image.
+4. This extracted hash can be compared to a locally-calculated hash of the vendor-provided firmware image.
 5. If these hashes match, then the OCP member has now successfully verified that the firmware they wish to deploy has undergone a security audit.